-6. Use the Windows Services dialog box (Start > Administrative Tools > Services) to start the Websense DC Agent service.
+6. Use the Windows Services tool to start the Websense DC Agent service.

 If the service is running correctly, after a few minutes, a dc_config.txt file is created in the Websense bin directory.

 Manually enable the Computer Browser service